hDyat/FPGA_BLDC_controller/README.md

 # This project is about BLDC motor controller using FPGA.
-The picture below shows the block diagram of the system design, the outline of the system consists of hardware (three-phase inverter) and FPGA (modules written in Verilog HDL)
+The pictures below depicted block diagram of the system design, the outline of the system consists of hardware (three-phase inverter) and FPGA (modules written in Verilog HDL)

 <img src="https://user-images.githubusercontent.com/49807950/174469247-d4324b46-c33f-416a-863b-4184044c8d0d.png" width=500 height=250>